justinrummel/jr.com-mm/_posts/2012-01-24-configuring-ipv6-dns-on-mac-os-x-server.md

 Conclusion
 ---

-Hopefully Apple will soon give us the capabilities of setting IPv6 records within Server Admin sometime in the near future as it will become important as operating systems and networks progress and fully utilize IPv6.
+I believe Apple will soon give us the capabilities of setting IPv6 records within Server Admin sometime in the near future, as it will become important as operating systems and networks progress and fully utilize IPv6.
 And don't forget on June 6th 2012 we'll be celebrating [World IPv6 Launch: this time it's for real][world-ipv6-launch]

 If you have any troubles with your IPv6 values not returning, my guess there is something minor such as one to many zeros in your IPv6 ARPA zone name and/or you have a simple typo.
 I'll try to help as much as I can if there are any questions.